BoBch27/firevault_go/README.md

 - To define a custom validation, use `Connection`'s `RegisterValidation` method.
 	- *Expects*:
 		- name: A `string` defining the validation name
 		- func: A function of type `ValidationFn`.
-The passed in function accepts four parameters.
+The passed in function accepts two parameters.
 			- *Expects*:
 				- ctx: A context.
-				- path: A `string` which contains the field's path (using dot-separation).
-				- value: A `reflect.Value` of the field.
-				- param: A `string` which will be validated against.
+				- fs: A value that implements the `FieldScope` interface, which gives access to different field data, useful during the validation.
+Available methods for `FieldScope` can be found in the `field_scope.go` file.
 			- *Returns*:
 				- result: A `bool` which returns `true` if check has passed, and `false` if it hasn't.
 				- error: An `error` in case something went wrong during the check.